Replacing CLI tools with modern alternatives

 grep and BSD grep struggle with larger codebases and are quite fiddly to work

 with.
-My use cases are dominated by source code, so git grep
+My use cases are dominated by source code, so git grep was a step into

 the right direction, but that of course only works inside Git repositories.